Finding a Top Financial Advisor Firm in Jackson, Mississippi

 How We Found the Top Financial Advisor Firms in Jackson, Mississippi

 To create this list of top financial firms, SmartAsset considered all firms in Jackson that are registered with the U.S. Securities and Exchange Commission (SEC).
-We specifically looked at SEC-registered firms because they have a fiduciary duty to put their clients’ best interests ahead of their own.
+We specifically looked at SEC-registered firms, because they have a fiduciary duty to put their clients’ best interests ahead of their own.
 From there, we eliminated any firms with disciplinary issues.
 Only firms with a clean record made it onto our final list.
 We also cut any firms that do not offer financial planning or whose client base isn't at least half individuals (as opposed to institutional investors).
 The remaining four firms were sorted according to assets under management, starting with the largest.
 All information is accurate as of the writing of this article.